Olympia Cares About Trees

 - When hiring a tree removal contractor, be sure to check that they have all appropriate licenses, insurance, and bonding.
 After a storm, there may be unqualified individuals, who are not tree care professionals looking to take advantage.

-Removing Trees from your Property
+Removing or Replacing Trees on your Property

 There is a minimum number of tree units you must maintain on your property.
 If removing a tree will drop you below the requirement, you must first Apply for a Tree Removal Permit.